MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/admin-reference.md

     - **User ID** - The user ID created above.

-The next step in the process is to provide Common Data Service with the Business Central instance to connect to.
+The next step in the process is to provide Common Data Service with the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] instance to connect to.
 The following steps walk through this part of the process.

 1. In Common Data Service, go to **Advanced Settings \> Administration \> Virtual Entity Data Sources**.

-2. Select the data source named “Business Central”.
+2. Select the data source named “[!INCLUDE[prodshort](../developer/includes/prodshort.md)]”.

 3. Fill in the information from the steps above.

-    - **Target URL** - The URL at which you can access Business Central.
+    - **Target URL** - The URL at which you can access [!INCLUDE[prodshort](../developer/includes/prodshort.md)].

     - **OAuth URL** - https://login.windows.net/